 Our advisors see a range of clients including:

 Our clients include employees of government departments, business owners, primary producers and sports enthusiasts.
 About 60% of our clients have a Self-managed Superannuation Fund.

 After you decide to go ahead with the development of a plan that meets your needs, we ask you to collect all the relevant data.
 It is useful to bring your tax returns, superannuation statements, and investment details with you.
 If your data is in a mess, just give us the pile and we can sort it out.

-We will often call you to collect further information, and we may contact your accountant or your solicitor.
-Often we will contact the Australian Taxation Office or Centrelink, and getting the right information can take time.
+We will often call you to collect further information, and we may, when authorised, contact your accountant or your solicitor.
+Often we seek permission to contact the Australian Taxation Office or Centrelink, and getting the right information can take time.

-The process of CIPL’s development and implementation of a Financial Plan is summarised below:
+The process of development and implementation of a Financial Plan is summarised below: